Knowledge base

 In other words, it checks that the processes running within F&O run as intended.

-From a technical perspective, the way it works is that you create or automate your processes with F&O - this could for example be an order-to-cash or procure-to-pay process - and F&O saves that as a recording file.
-This recording file is then copied into RSAT where you can parameterize and orchestrate the execution, in order to validate the recorded process.
+From a technical perspective, the way it works is that you create or automate your processes with F&O. This could, for example, be an order-to-cash or procure-to-pay process, and F&O saves that as a recording file.
+This recording file is then copied into RSAT where you can parameterize and orchestrate the execution to validate the recorded process.

 Using RSAT to test your regression cases comes with pros and cons.